 “You won’t recognize symptoms of a mental illness right away,” explained Janzen.
 “You’ll wonder, ‘what’s wrong with me?’
 Your sleep might be taking a hit, too.”

 Unfortunately, Huie’s grades told another story.
 She learned at the end of the year that if she wanted to be a doctor, she would have redo first year (a rare allowance).
 That summer, Huie got the help she needed and received counselling, which helped her stay well throughout medical school.
-Last year, she graduated and is now in her first year of a residency in pediatrics.
+She graduated in 2016 and is now doing her residency in pediatrics.

 “Don’t make the same mistake I did,” she said.
 “I was very sick and should have gotten help sooner.
 I tried to mask it.
 Nobody else seemed to be struggling.
 And with medical students, you are with a cluster of people who strive to overcome obstacles and push past things.
 Everyone is a rock star, so I felt like I couldn’t show I was struggling.”

 Watch for predictable phases of stress during the academic year, during the first and second midterms and end of semester.
 “It usually peaks early November and mid-December, and mirrors the pattern in second semester,” said Janzen.